danielzengky/bootProcessInformation/guide/README.md

    ![5_pull_3](./img/5_pull_3.png)

-## Step Six:  Merge your branch to the source branch
+## Step Six:  Merge your branch to the source branch and pull to the local

 ### 6.1 source: remote merge